 There are many reasons people are going vegan nowadays - your health, the animals, the environment, etc. Whatever your motivation I wanted to give you a starting off point and share some things that helped me or that I wish I knew when I began my journey.

-I can talk endlessly on the subject so to try to relay this information in a clear and concise manner (or as clear and concise as my frantic brain will allow).
+I can talk endlessly about the subject so I will try to relay this information in a clear and concise manner (or as clear and concise as my frantic brain will allow).

 A vegan is a person who does not consume or use any animal products.
 Therefore, in addition to not eating meat & dairy, a vegan would not buy products that contained leather, wool, etc.

-Plant-based focuses on one’s eating habits – eating only non-animal foods.
-Also, more recently, I’ve seen people use plant-based as the “healthy” version of vegan.
-This use is due to plant-based dieters focusing on whole foods and veggies whereas vegans may include processed foods in their diets.
+Plant-based focuses on one’s eating habits – usually eating only non-animal foods.
+Also, some people use plant-based as the “healthy” version of vegan.
+This use is due to plant-based eaters focusing on whole foods and veggies whereas someone who considers themselves a vegan may include processed foods in their diets.

 Some meals that do not need to be centered around meat/cheese are:

 Pasta: Use tomato sauce or garlic and oil and add all the veggies you like

 Veggie based soups: minestrone, escarole & bean, tomato or veggie broth-based soups, etc.

 Smoothies: Substitute a non-dairy based milk such as almond, cashew, soy, etc.